Designers need ethics

 A designer's ethical skills

 To be able to engage with the ethical dimension of your designs, you'll need to start learning the following skills.
+The development of ethical skills allows designers to understand and engage with ethics within each different design project.
+Mastering your ethical skills will help you grow as a responsible designer.

 Challenge yourself to make the most ethical design possible.
 What would that be and how would it work?
 This ideation game will help you tackle ethical issues in a fun and challenging way, using bluff and creativity.